rpdelaney/l4d2-tourney-rules/rules.md

 #####1.3 Sanctions
-The tournament directors reserve the right to impose any sanction on any team or individual player at their sole discretion as circumstances may warrant.
+The tournament directors reserve the right to impose any sanction on any competitor or individual player at their sole discretion as circumstances may warrant.

 #####1.4 Conflicts of interest